cloudfoundry-community/elasticache-broker/README.md

 ### Docker

-If you want to run the AWS SQS Service Broker on a Docker container, you can use the [apefactory/elasticache-broker](https://registry.hub.docker.com/u/apefactory/elasticache-broker/) Docker image.
+If you want to run the AWS ElastiCache Service Broker on a Docker container, you can use the [apefactory/elasticache-broker](https://registry.hub.docker.com/u/apefactory/elasticache-broker/) Docker image.

 ```
 $ docker run -d --name elasticache-broker -p 3000:3000 \